haskell/core-libraries-committee/PROPOSALS.md

     - If you've got some draft changes ready, you can include some excerpts here, before setting up a pull request.

+    - If your proposal includes breaking changes, you **must** include an impact analysis.
+        How many packages, approximately, will need to be updated?
+        What is your plan for smoothing over that process, and how long do you estimate it will take?

+The issue creator is responsible for seeing through the implementation of their proposal.
+The Core Libraries Committee is not your personal army of code monkeys to orchestrate to work on the project you want us to: you do the leg work yourself, and we'll pave the road as you walk.

 ## The "when"

 If you've got a pet issue that's been sleeping in the depths of a mailing list